-Iconographer and Cypriot Monk Father Kallinkos Revived Lost Byzantine Techniques
+Iconographer Monk Father Kallinkos Revived Lost Byzantine Techniques

 Iconographer Father Kallinkos was himself considered an icon for his role in restoring Byzantine art techniques during his 91 years.
 Yet when I met the monk shortly before his death, he was a humble and gracious host.